 The school recognizes the value of student participation in field trips to increase learning.
 Field trips, which are going to exceed a 75-mile radius from Northwestern, will require Board approval unless it is an established yearly trip.
 Students need to be aware that the law considers all field trips the same as a classroom.
 Therefore, all school rules, regulations, and policies apply on these trips as if the student were actually in the school.
 Any parent planning to attend a field trip with their student must first participate in a background check through the district office at their own expense and must also attend at least 2 Parent Club meetings, be a classroom assistant, attend Open House/Parent-Teacher Conferences, or contribute to the class in some manner approved by the teacher at least twice or a combination of the two.
 Remember, you represent not only yourself but also your school, family, and community.
-Students must have approval from all of their teachers to attend field trip.
+Students must have approval from all of their teachers to attend field trips and all classroom assignments should be turned in the next day of class following the field trip.
 Students who do not join their group on a field trip are expected to attend school on the day of the trip.
 At the Jr./Sr. High School, if a student has a failing grade in any class and that class is to meet on the day of the field trip, the student cannot attend the trip.
-If a student has an unexcused absence the day before the field trips.
+If a student has an unexcused absence the day before the field trip, he/she cannot attend the field trip.
+No siblings or non-district students may attend field trips.